Understanding the Rental Property Life Cycle

 Lease Renewal – If tenants who currently occupy a unit and have lived there for more than one year, then California landlords who do not wish to renew with their current tenants are required to provide them with a minimum of 60 days of notice.
 Units with tenants who have lived there less than one year only require 30 days of advanced notice.

-Raise in Rent Price – In California, if landlords wish to raise the rent rate for the next lease cycle, regardless of if it is a renewal or not, they must give notice as follows:
+Raise in Rent Price – California landlords who wish to raise the rent rate for the next lease cycle, regardless of if it is a renewal or not, must give notice as follows:

 Find this article useful?
-Subscribe to build below for free weekly content and special offers.
+Subscribe for free content and special offers.